jian-qin/quickly-open-files_extension/README.md

 ## Requirements

-Need to install the `quickly-open-files` plugin in the project
+Need to install the [quickly-open-files_vue](https://github.com/jian-qin/quickly-open-files_vue) plugin in the project

 ## Release Notes